hawkerboy7/dragify/README.md

 This should help to optimize performance when dragging elements with a lot of content on large pages.

-## Demo
-Will be created soon

 ## Features

 - Easy to set up
 - Uses hardware acceleration
 - The possibility to provide a [**threshold**][1]
-- The 'to-be-dragged' element provides visual feedback while dragging
+- The 'to-be-dragged' element provide a clean visual feedback while dragging and dropping

 ## Install